marmelab/react-admin/Tutorial.md

 The line `<Resource name="users" />` informs react-admin to fetch the "users" records from the [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users) URL. `<Resource>` also defines the React components to use for each CRUD operation (`list`, `create`, `edit`, and `show`).

 The `list={ListGuesser}` prop means that react-admin should use the `<ListGuesser>` component to display the list of posts.
-This component *guesses* the format to use for the columns of the list based on the data fetched from the API:
+This component *guesses* the format to use for the columns of the list based on the data fetched from the API.

+The app can now display a list of users:

 ![Users List](./img/tutorial_users_list.png)